exadel-inc/esl/src/modules/esl-media/README.md

  - `load-condition` (optional) - [ESLMediaQuery](../esl-media-query/README.md) syntax to define a condition to load the media.
     Works independently from `lazy` attribute.
- - `load-condition-class` (optional) - class to add when the `laod-condition` is met.
+ - `load-condition-class` (optional) - class to add when the `load-condition` is met.
-    Independent of the lazy state, use `ready-class` if you interested in the final state of component.
+    Independent of the lazy state, use `ready-class` if you are interested in the final state of component.
  - `load-condition-class-target` (optional) - [ESLTraversingQuery](../esl-traversing-query/README.md) to define a target for `load-condition-class`

 #### Deprecated attributes (going to be removed in the next major release):